Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Appendix

 where the overline denotes the average over simulations with a fixed mass and we will use $\langle X_{\rm max}\rangle$ instead to denote the average over the data set, which will generally contain CRs with several different masses.

 The average depth of shower maximum of proton showers is usually expressed as

 with lg$E\equiv {\rm log}_{10}(E/{\rm EeV})$.
 Here $D$ is the elongation rate, i.e. the change of $\langle X_{\rm max}\rangle$ per decade of energy.
+Previous methods~\cite{ab13, yu19} considered this elongation rate to be a constant.
 However, simulations show that for a single element the elongation rate is actually energy dependent and that it should slightly decrease for increasing energies.
 We will hence consider (see also ref.~\cite{mo19})

 Using the previous two equations we will then adopt for nuclei of mass number $A$ the expression

 The behavior of the different $X^A_{\rm max}$ is then parameterized with just the three parameters $X_0$, $D_0$ and $D_1$, and the superposition assumption of Eq.~(\ref{xamxpar}) will naturally reproduce the mass dependence of $\bar{X}_{\rm max}$.
 Since simulations for different nuclei are usually available in the same energy range, we will determine the coefficients by fitting the values of $\bar{X}_{\rm max}^{p}$ and $\bar{X}_{\rm max}^{Fe}$ so as to also cover a wider range of values of $E/A$.